ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/redux-integration-pt2/index.md

 ## Immutable Data

 One consequence of using Redux is that when part of the state is updated in the store, the entire state is replaced with a new version.
-The grid has an "Immutable Data" mode that is designed to work specifically with immutable stores such as Redux to ensure only the rows that have been updated will be re-rendered inside the grid.
+The grid uses Row Keys to ensure only the rows that have been updated will be re-rendered inside the grid.

-The file browser enables this feature using: `immutableData={true}`, along with a required row id using: `getRowNodeId={data => data.id}`.
+The file browser enables this feature using: `getRowKey={data => data.id}`.

-This feature can lead to noticeable performance improvements in applications which contain a lot of row data.
-For more details see our documentation on [Immutable Data](/immutable-data/).

 ## Custom File Cell Renderer